mcharcutier/cad-projects/Joint Mechanism/README.md

 ### **Conceptual Understanding**
 For this project, I chose to reference and anglepoise lamp joint mechanism, especially with the joint and the base of the system.
 The base allows the joint to move 360° equatorially.

-The joint utilizes a spring mechanism to balance the torque against gravity.
+The anglepoint lamp joint typically utilizes a spring mechanism to balance the torque against gravity.
 Gravitational torque changes with angle, making the arms want to droop.
 By balancing the torque induced by gravity, the arm "floats," preventing sudden jerks, making the relative position of the joint mechanism stable regardless of the angle.

 While printing the components, I ran out of my regular filament, requiring me to learn to work with matte PLA, which is known for being more brittle and requires a higher temperature than regular PLA to properly utilize it.

-### **Printer Calibration Setup**
-→ For regular PLA, it should feel as if the nozzle is lightly brushing the paper.

-→ For Matte PLA, the Z-offset should be lower to compensate for the filament's higher viscosity and ensuring that it sticks.

 ### **Main Takeaways**
 → Keep the COM closer to the base to prevent the joint from tipping over.